-An applicant who completed high school graduation requirements under a home school program or graduated from a non-accredited high school may be considered for admission.
-EGSC may admit freshman applicants not meeting freshman requirements but showing evidence of college readiness using the following alternative categories.

-Home school applicants, regardless of age must submit the following documents:
+An applicant who completed high school graduation requirements under a home school program or graduated from a nonaccredited high school may be considered for admission.
+According to the policies of the Board of Regents (BOR Policy Manual section 4.2.1.1) of the University System of Georgia, USG institutions may admit freshman applicants not meeting freshman requirements but showing evidence of college readiness using the following alternative categories.
+Home school applicants, regardless of age, must submit the following documents:

 - 1. A completed EGSC application for admission. - 2.
-Submit the required \$20 application fee. - 3.
+Submit the required \$20 application fee electronically with the application. - 3.
 The required Certificate of Immunization Form to the campus the student plans to attend. - 4.
-Home School Portfolio Applicants who were home schooled must submit a Home School Portfolio Summary form along with supporting documentation. - 5.
-Letter of Completion from the primary teacher or program administrator certifying completion of high school and date of high school graduation. - Official College Transcripts from all college, university, or technical college(s) attended.
+Home School Portfolio Applicants who were home schooled must submit a Home School Portfolio Summary form along with supporting documentation. - Letter of Completion from the primary teacher or program administrator certifying completion of high school and date of high school graduation. - 6.
+Official College Transcripts from any and all college, university, or technical college(s) attended.

-Home school applicants who earned a high school equivalency diploma will need to submit official passing high school equivalency test scores as well as a Home School Portfolio for College Preparatory Curriculum Evaluation.
+Home school applicants who receive earned a high school equivalency diploma will need to submit official passing high school equivalency test scores as well as a Home School Portfolio for College Preparatory Curriculum Evaluation.